shawlj/shawlj/README.md

-### 👋Hello, everyone.
+### 👋Hello, Everyone.
 Welcome to my humble abode.
 Your arrival makes my abode very beautiful~
-- Some script gadgets developed by bloggers in their spare time.
+- The site is a library of tools developed by bloggers in their spare time.
 - Such as browser oil monkey script, application plug-in, etc.It is not worth mentioning in front of professionals.
 - Customized development according to different scenarios, with strong perfectionism.
 - If you have any interesting suggestions(Opinions), I will consider adopting them.
-- If it's helpful to you, remember to like it and follow the collection,mua~
+- If it's helpful to you, remember to like it and follow the collection, mua~ ^_^

 ### 📈 Stats
 | [![Shawlj's GitHub stats](https://github-readme-stats.vercel.app/api?username=shawlj&show_icons=true&theme=buefy&include_all_commits=true&hide_border=true)](https://github.com/shawlj) | [![Shawlj's GitHub stats](https://github-readme-stats.vercel.app/api/top-langs/?username=shawlj&layout=compact&langs_count=8&theme=buefy&hide_border=true&card_width=400)](https://github.com/shawlj) |